ciscon/vim/pack/vimspector/opt/vimspector/README.md

 ### C++ Remote launch and attach

-If you're feeling fancy, checkout the [reference guide][remote-debugging] for an example of getting Vimspector to remotely launch and attach.
+If you're feeling fancy, check out the [reference guide][remote-debugging] for an example of getting Vimspector to remotely launch and attach.

 * CodeLLDB (MacOS)